microsoft/pxt-arcade/docs/test/tutorials/music.md

 - :binoculars: Test your final music player.

-- the arrows should load a song
+- The arrows should load a song
-- the (A) button should play the loaded song
+- The (A) button should play the loaded song
-- the (B) button should stop all songs
+- The (B) button should stop all songs